Economy of Belarus: 2020 COVID figures

-The Belarusian economy was relatively less impacted by the COVID-19 pandemic due to relatively light and delayed Covid-19 lockdown and quarantine measures due to Lukashenko's trivialization of the pandemic.
+The Belarusian economy was relatively less impacted by the COVID-19 pandemic, caused by relatively light and delayed COVID-19 lockdown and quarantine measures.
 Professor Victor Sayevich said in September 2020 that Belarus suffered a decline in economic figures of between 1.5% and 2%, whereas European countries sustained drops around 12%.
 Contemporaneous political unrest and increased state repression also negatively impacted the economy.